 The Vuly Thunder Pro is truly a special trampoline.
 It’s a round, spring free trampoline, which means it doesn’t use traditional coiled springs to provide bounce.
 Instead, the Thunder Pro uses a new patented technology called Leaf Springs.
 These are extra strong and durable and have been re-engineered from similar springs used for suspension in the heavy vehicle industry!

+Many consider the Thunder Pro to be one of the best spring free trampolines in Australia.
 This trampoline comes in 3 sizes: Medium, Large and Extra Large.
 The jumping mat ranges from 253cm across to a whopping 377cm in the Extra Large model!

 The major benefit from this type of spring system and the symmetrical shape of the trampoline, is that the bouncing experience is much more 'straight up/down', rather than a twisting bounce like many competitors.
 This not only provides for a great bouncing experience, but is designed to also reduce joint and soft tissue stress from twisting, which can lead to injury with prolonged use.